-One friend has maxed out all her credit cards at high end stores, which sell the popular labels that enable her to sport an expensive look, but she has no real cash to speak of.
-Her checking account is always on low, and she has no savings account.
+One friend has maxed out all her credit cards at high-end stores, which sell the popular labels that enable her to sport an expensive look, but she has no real cash to speak of.
+Her checking account is always low, and she has no savings account.
 However, you would never guess that if you saw her.
 She has a Chanel suit for every day in the week, (with shoes to match) and she doesn’t leave home without one of her $4000.00 Cartier purses.
-She drives a S Class Benz, but can rarely get $100.00 out of the ATM at one time, because all of her salary goes toward maintaining her lifestyle and her image requirements.
+She drives a S Class Benz, but can rarely get $100.00 out of the ATM at one time because all of her salaries go toward maintaining her lifestyle and her image requirements.

-Frankly, this way of living is not foreign to me, because not too long, I was very much ensconced in this lifestyle.
+Frankly, this way of living is not foreign to me, because for not too long, I was very much ensconced in this lifestyle.
 I was driving a new Lexus, and I couldn’t afford to fill it up with gas.
-I would go out to dinner with friends who I couldn’t afford to eat with.
-They were stuck on dining at restaurants, which specialized in high priced menus.
+I would go out to dinner with friends who I couldn’t afford to eat.
+They were stuck on dining at restaurants, which specialized in high-priced menus.
 But I’d go anyway to keep up the front and be in the mix.

 On more than one occasion, I almost fainted in embarrassment, when the waiter would come back to the table with my credit card in hand and proclaim loudly that it had been declined.